groupmm/playplot/sphinx/source/index.rst

-Make Plot Playable
+Playplot
 ==================

-The home for the documentation of a Python package called Make Plot Playable, which provides the ability to create and sync multiple interactive matplotlib plots to a piece of audio.
+The home for the documentation of a Python package called Playplot, which provides the ability to create and sync multiple interactive matplotlib plots to a piece of audio.
 Each plot is handled in its own process, allowing smooth animations without a blocking main thread/process.
 This package works great inside interactive notebooks, with the limitations, that plots are shown on the machine